godot-rust/gdnative-book/src/faq/code.md

 fn get_a_node(&self, owner: TRef<Node>) {
     // This is safe because it returns an option that Rust knows how to check. let child = owner.get_child("foo");
     // This is safe because Rust panics if the returned `Option` is None. let child = child.expect("I know this should exist");
     // This is also safe because Rust panics if the returned `Option` is None. let child = child.cast_instance::<Foo>().expect("I know that it must be this type");
     // This is unsafe because the compiler cannot reason about the lifetime of `child`.
-    // It is the programmer's responsibility to ensure that `child` is not freed before it gets used. let child: Instance<Foo> = unsafe { child.assume_safe() };
+    // It is the programmer's responsibility to ensure that `child` is not freed before
+    // it gets used.
+    let child: Instance<Foo> = unsafe { child.assume_safe() };
-    // This is safe because we have already asserted above that we are assuming that there should be no problem and Rust
+    // This is safe because we have already asserted above that we are assuming that
-    // can statically analyze the safety of the functions child.map_mut(|c, o| {
+    // there should be no problem and Rust can statically analyze the safety of the
+    // functions.
+    child.map_mut(|c, o| {
         c.bar(o);
     }).expect("this should not fail");
-    // This is unsafe because it relies on Godot for function dispatch and it is possible for it to call `Object.free()` or `Reference.unreference()` as well as other native code that may cause undefined behavior. unsafe {
+    // This is unsafe because it relies on Godot for function dispatch and it is
+    // possible for it to call `Object.free()` or `Reference.unreference()` as
+    // well as other native code that may cause undefined behavior. unsafe {
         child.call("bar", &[])
     };